payloadcms/payload/contributing.md

-# Contributing to Payload CMS
+# Contributing to Payload

-Below you'll find a set of guidelines for how to contribute to Payload CMS.
+Below you'll find a set of guidelines for how to contribute to Payload.

 ## Opening issues